ZaiusInc/redact/README.md

 # CSV Format
 1. Filename may be whatever you choose, you must supply the filename as an argument to the script and it must be in the same directory as the script
 2. CSV only supports the following columns (email, vuid, phone).
-Any other columns will be rejected.
+Any other columns will be rejected and logged to file so you can fix to re-run.

 # Script Arguments
 ```usage: gdpr.py [-h] [-l LOGLEVEL] -r REQUESTER -f FILE -a AUTH